Here at Áiseanna Tacaíochta (ÁT), we understand that running your own company and managing your own services can seem like a challenging idea.

 Direct Payments have opened a new chapter for the disability community in Ireland, as our model gives people with disabilities and their families the power and support to direct and manage their own services – and lives – from the inside out.
 Our Leaders are always there for one another, offering peer support, mentoring and advice to new and incoming Leaders and families at every stage.

-In fact, at our Realising Equality through Active Participation event last December, some of our Leaders shared their experiences of moving to Direct Payments, managing their own services and running their own companies.
+In fact, at our Realising Equality through Active Participation event, some of our Leaders shared their experiences of moving to Direct Payments, managing their own services and running their own companies.
 To hear what they had to say about their journeys to self-directed living, just click on their names below!

 Owen Collumb, one of our founding members, talked about the background to our Direct Payments model and the difference that it makes in his life.